Homemade Baby Food Recipes

 *Can you eat butternut squash seeds?

-The seeds of the butternut squash are edible and make a nutritious snack for older children and grown ups!
+The seeds of the butternut squash are edible and make a nutritious snack for older children and grown-ups!

 Rinse them under warm, running water (this removes the 'sliminess' and the fibrous material), then blot them dry with a paper towel.

 Toss them with a little olive oil, then spread them on a baking sheet and roast in a low oven until dry and crisp.
-Sprinkle with a little salt if desired.

 When can babies eat butternut squash?

-Butternut squash is NOT a common allergen and is rarely the cause of any allergic reaction in babies.
-It is also easy to digest.
+Butternut squash is NOT a common allergen (it appears on Dr Sears’ list of ‘Least Allergenic Foods’) and is rarely the cause of any allergic reaction in babies.

-When introducing butternut squash baby food to your little one (with your doctor's permission), please use the four day rule, which will help you identify potential allergic reactions, or digestive problems such as constipation or diarrhea.
+This will help you identify potential allergic reactions, or digestive problems such as constipation or diarrhea.

 The colour of a vegetable or fruit is often a good indication of its nutritive value - and the butternut squash is no exception!

-Its deep orange hue tells you it's packed with beta-carotene, which your baby's body converts to vitamin A (a lot of beta-carotene in baby's diet can contribute to the harmless - but startling - 'orange nose' phenomenon!
-Please see our sweet potato baby food recipes page for more information).
+A lot of beta-carotene in baby’s diet can contribute to the harmless – but startling – ‘orange nose’ phenomenon!

 Butternut squash is also a good source of B vitamins, vitamin C, fibre, folate, manganese, magnesium and potassium.

 Regularly consuming butternut squash is believed to reduce the risk of colon cancer in later life.
-Plus, its vitamin C and beta-carotene content help reduce the effects of asthma.

 How to cook butternut squash for your baby